ispot-main/bitbucket-github-migrator/readme.md

 # if the bitbucket repo is private this visibility setting will be chosen
 # it can be either private or internal
 GITHUB_PRIVATE_VISIBILITY=internal
+# runs the program before git push to github
+# passes the full path to the current repo as an argument
+GITHUB_RUN_PROGRAM=/Users/calebparks/misc/gobtg/scripts/removeBigObjects.sh

 MIGRATE_REPO_CONTENTS=true
 # it's suggested to migrate repo settings if you migrate repo contents